cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 # Supported platforms

-Tested on official Ubuntu 18.04 cloud images, with dependencies installed using `./setup.bash`.
+Tested on Ubuntu 18.04 and 20.04, with dependencies installed using `./setup.bash`.

 Other platforms may work but may require some customization.